-Prins & Prins is situated in the magnificent HUGUENOT HOUSE, a restored 18th century building of immense grandeur, and arguably one of Cape Town’s best kept secrets.
+We trade from our own building, the magnificent HUGUENOT HOUSE ca 1752, a restored Early Cape townhouse with grandeur, and arguably one of Cape Town’s best kept secrets.

-In the 19th century the property was owned by wine merchants, and today, clients and visitors are still treated to some of the best wine in South Africa while browsing or enjoying a private consultation.
+In the 19th century the property was owned by wine merchants, and today, clients and visitors are still treated to some of the best wine in South Africa while browsing or enjoying our indoor garden.